Love John Prine -

 Prine's one of those song writers you won't often hear on the radio, but when you do, you'll remember the tune and the lyrics... his songs make you smile and they warm your heart.

-After all the health problems he beat, this damn Coronavirus took him out.
+After all the health problems he beat, the damn Coronavirus took him out.
 He'll be missed, but to paraphrase something Jim Dickinson once said, "He's just dead, he's not gone.".

-Think about it - we all hope to be old someday - so put on your masks when appropriate - show some respect.
+Think about it - we all hope to be old someday - so for no reason other than respect for others, put on your masks.

 Sunrise - Solomons Island, Maryland - Chesapeake cruise, 2013